-The overall summary statement of the original application review, if previously prepared, will be automatically appended to the resubmission; the applicant is not responsible for providing this document.
+The summary statement of the original application review, if previously prepared, will be automatically appended to the resubmission; the applicant is not responsible for providing this document.

-4.4.7.
-CPRIT Grants Summary
+4.4.7 CPRIT Grants Summary

-Use the template provided on the CARS (https://CPRITGrants.org).
+Use the template provided on CARS (https://CPRITGrants.org).
 Provide a listing of all projects funded by the CPRIT Prevention program for the PD and the Co-PD, regardless of their connection to this application.

-4.4.8.
-Budget and Justification
+4.4.8 Budget and Justification

-Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, equipment, supplies, contractual expenses, and other expenses.
+Provide a brief outline and detailed justification of the budget for the entire proposed period of support, including salaries and benefits, travel, supplies, contractual expenses, and other expenses.
 CPRIT funds will be distributed on a reimbursement basis.
-Applications requesting more than the maximum allowed cost (total costs) as specified in section 2.9 will be administratively withdrawn.
+Applications requesting more than the maximum allowed cost (total costs) as specified in section 2.7 will be administratively withdrawn.

-- Personnel: The individual salary cap for CPRIT awards is \$200,000 per year.
+- Personnel: The individual salary cap for CPRIT awards is \$225,000 per year.
 Describe the source of funding for all project personnel where CPRIT funds are not requested. - Travel: PDs and related project staff are expected to attend CPRIT's conference.
+CPRIT funds may be used to send up to 2 people to the conference.
+Meals are not reimbursable for trips that do not include an overnight stay. - Supplies: Includes medical supplies, medications, office supplies, patient education supplies, computer software/Wi-Fi cards, laptops and iPads, consumable items

+• Other:

-CPRIT funds may be used to send up to 2 people to the conference. - Equipment: Equipment having a useful life of more than 1 year and an acquisition cost of \$5,000 or more per unit must be specifically approved by CPRIT.
-An applicant does not need to seek this approval prior to submitting the application.
-Justification must be provided for why funding for this equipment cannot be found elsewhere; CPRIT funding should not supplant existing funds.
-Cost sharing of equipment purchases is strongly encouraged. - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+- O Incentives: Use of incentives or positive rewards to change or elicit behavior is allowed; however, incentives may only be used based on strong evidence of their effectiveness for the purpose and in the priority population identified by the applicant.
+CPRIT will not fund cash incentives.
+The maximum dollar value allowed for an incentive per person, per activity or session, is \$25. - Includes Internet services, telephone expenses, printing expenses/copying services, postage, client incentives, service agreements, publication fees. - Conference/Seminar Registration Fees (not associated with travel): Conference and seminar registration fees, including those associated with the CPRIT conference, paid prior to travel should be reported in the "Other" category. - Indirect/Shared Costs: Texas law limits the amount of grant funds that may be spent on indirect/shared expenses to no more than 5% of the total award amount (5.263% of the direct costs).
+Indirect costs reimbursed to subcontractors count toward the total allowable indirect costs.
 Guidance regarding indirect cost recovery can be found in CPRIT's Administrative Rules.

-4.4.9.
-Current and Pending Support and Sources of Funding
+4.4.9 Current and Pending Support and Sources of Funding